syncfusion-content/uwp-docs/uwp/DataGrid/Localization.md

 ---
 layout: post
 title: Localization in UWP DataGrid control | Syncfusion
-description: Learn about localization is the process of translating the application resources into different language for the specific cultures.
+description: Learn about localization support to customize the default strings in Syncfusion UWP DataGrid (SfDataGrid) control and more details.
 platform: uwp
 control: SfDataGrid
 documentation: ug